Analysis | The Jan. 6 probe gets the ‘Russia hoax’ treatment

 The second pattern often interlaces with the first.
 In it, any investigation into something that was done, usually by Trump or his allies, is cast as hopelessly partisan and dishonest, conducted by dishonest, partisan actors toward partisan, dishonest ends.
-In support of this idea, the right gets to work ginning up both reasons to downplay what is being investigated and to cast aspersions at the investigators.
+In support of this idea, the right gets to work ginning up both reasons to play down what is being investigated and to cast aspersions at the investigators.

 If you need examples, here’s a battery: Trump’s comments about former senator John McCain, the response to the “Access Hollywood” tape, Charlottesville, the Russia investigation, Trump’s first impeachment.